apache/trafficcontrol/docs/source/api/deliveryservices_id_servers.rst

 	]}

 ..
-[1] Users with the roles "admin" and/or "operations" will be able to the see servers associated with *any* :term:`Delivery Service`\ s, whereas any other user will only be able to see the servers associated with :term:`Delivery Service`\ s their Tenant is allowed to see.
+[1] Users with the roles "admin" and/or "operations" will be able to the see servers associated with *any* :term:`Delivery Services`, whereas any other user will only be able to see the servers associated with :term:`Delivery Services` their Tenant is allowed to see.
 ..
 [2] See `the Wikipedia article on Out-of-Band Management <https://en.wikipedia.org/wiki/Out-of-band_management>`_ for more information.